 THE USE OF THREE-WAY CALLING and/or other devices and methods that permit the making of non-direct calls IS PROHIBITED.
 Any action that is intended to bypass or overcome the Prison's telephone security system is prohibited.

 Law Library: The Prison maintains a Law Library for use by inmates.
 Inmates who desire to utilize the Law Library must submit a request form to the counselor and will be scheduled to attend the law library.

 Approval will be based on whether scheduled activities requiring the use of the library are in process.
 Library time will be approved in an equitable manner.
 The assistance of another inmate may be approved.

 Such approval requires that the requesting inmate demonstrate a legitimate need for assistance and the requested inmate has the ability to provide assistance.
 Inmates who have a legitimate need for legal material that is not in the library may obtain such material upon request to the Warden.
 The Warden will determine if the request if legitimate.
 Inmates must submit an Inmate Request form indicating the specific legal resource needed.

 Inmate Lookup: Inmate Lookup Search by name or identification number.

-Prison Board meetings are held every third Wednesday of each month at 11:45 a.m. in the first-floor meeting room of the Greene County Office Building, 93 East High Street, Waynesburg.
+Prison Board meetings are held every third Thursday of each month at 11:45 a.m. following the Commissioners Public Meeting in the first-floor meeting room of the Greene County Office Building, 93 East High Street, Waynesburg.
 The last meeting of each quarter is held at noon at the Prison.